 (Language that appears in italics and that is surrounded by parenthesis is reference material only.
-It is not intended to be a part of this Constitution nor should it be used to interpret the intent of any of the provisions of the Constitution.)
+It is not intended to be part of the Constitution nor should it be used to interpret the intent of any of the provisions of the Constitution.)